The Great Tomb: Supreme Beings | Nazarick NPCs | Various Monsters and Creatures Used by Nazarick

 - Impoverished Patrician: She is a former noble trying to make herself and her family a living despite the massive debts incurred by her parents, who have refused to swallow their pride or give up their extravagant lifestyle.

-- Mercy Kill: Ainz, moved by the fact that "Foresight," unlike most workers, are True Companions grants her this.
+- Mercy Kill: Ainz, moved by the fact that Foresight are True Companions, grants her this.
 It is the only mercy he shows in the entire arc.